useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 > *Thomas: "Ah, well, I know R, so no problems."*

 And then he showed me the [ggplot2 book](https://www.amazon.com.au/ggplot2-Elegant-Graphics-Data-Analysis/dp/331924275X/ref=dp_ob_title_bk), which had just been released there.
-And so I began learning [ggplot2](https://github.com/tidyverse/ggplot2).
+I began learning [ggplot2](https://github.com/tidyverse/ggplot2).
 And that was really where it started.
-But I think visualisation is a really, really good way to get introduced to R. It involves a lot of the things that you need to do, but you still have this nice feeling of a tangible end product.
+But I think visualisation is a good way to get introduced to R. It involves a lot of the things that you need to do, but you still have this nice feeling of a tangible end product.
 So you need to get your data into R, you need some I/O (reading in and writing out), you need to have some transformation of your data before you can plot it.
 So you’ve got all these data transformation steps.
 You might need to model something as well, and then make the visualisation.
-So, there’s a lot of steps, but it’s all with a clear goal of "I want to make this graph".
+So, there are a lot of steps, but it’s all with a clear goal of "I want to make this graph".

-So, it preps you really well for working onwards with R. Also, that’s the feeling I’ve had when doing all this other stuff with ggplot2, it didn’t feel so bad.
+So, it preps you well for working onwards with R. Also, that’s the feeling I’ve had when doing all this other stuff with ggplot2, it didn’t feel so bad.